List of built-in iOS apps: Image Playground

 Image Playground, sometimes referred to as simply Playground, is an AI photo generation app released as part of the rollout of Apple Intelligence.
 Users can enter phrases or descriptions or select various thematic "bubbles" to create an image in either "Animation" or "Sketch" styles.
 All images are generated on-device and rough sketches made with Apple Pencil can also be transformed into images.

 iTunes Store

 The iTunes Store is a digital media store operated by Apple Inc. that opened on April 28, 2003, as a result of Steve Jobs' push to open a digital marketplace for music.
-The iTunes Store was first made available on iOS devices with the release of iPhone OS 2, allowing the purchase of music and podcasts. iPhone OS 3 further added the ability to rent and purchase movies and TV shows from the iTunes Store.
+The iTunes Store was first made available on iOS devices with the release of iPhone OS 1.1 on the iPod touch and iPhone OS 1.1.1 on the iPhone, allowing the purchase of music and podcasts. iPhone OS 3 further added the ability to rent and purchase movies and TV shows from the iTunes Store.
 As of April 2020, iTunes offers 60 million songs, 2.2 million apps, 25,000 TV shows, and 65,000 films.
 When it opened, it was the only legal digital catalog of music to offer songs from all five major record labels.
 As of June 2013, the iTunes Store possessed 575 million active user accounts, and served over 315 million mobile devices.